Naomi Panganiban

-Naomi Natalie Panganiban is a Filipino basketball player who plays for the San Diego State Aztecs and the Philippines women's national basketball team.
+Naomi Natalie Panganiban (born June 5, 2006) is a Filipino-American college basketball player for the San Diego State Aztecs and the Philippines women's national basketball team.

 Early life

-Naomi was born on June 5, 2006 in San Diego, California.
-She was born to Nestle and Jonathan Panganiban, both of which are ethnic Filipinos who were born and raised in the United States.
+Panganiban was born on June 5, 2006, to Nestle and Jonathan Panganiban, both of which are ethnic Filipinos who were born and raised in the United States.

 She took up basketball taking inspiration from her older sister and father who also played the sport.

 She attended the La Jolla Country Day School suiting up for the high school's women's basketball team occasionally receiving advise from La Jolla alumna Kelsey Plum.

 Panganiban attends the San Diego State University and is pursuing a degree in business.

-Career

-San Diego State Aztecs
+College career

-Panganiban has been playing for the San Diego State Aztecs since 2024.
-The team plays in the Mountain West Conference of the National Collegiate Athletic Association (NCAA).
+Panganiban joined the San Diego State Aztecs in 2024.

-National team
+National team career

 Panganiban was brought in to the Philippines as part of the United States-based Fil-Am Nation Select team in 2022.
-She would feature for the Philippines women's national under-17 team at the 2022 FIBA Under-16 Women's Asian Championship.
+She featured for the Philippines women's national under-17 team at the 2022 FIBA Under-16 Women's Asian Championship.

 She helped the Philippine youth team earn a promotion to Division A from B at the 2024 FIBA U18 Women's Asia Cup.

-She made her debut for the Philippine senior's women's team which played in the 2024 William Jones Cup in Taiwan.
+Panganiban made her debut for the Philippine senior's women's team which played in the 2024 William Jones Cup in Taiwan.
 Her debut at a FIBA-sanctioned tournament was in August 2024 at the 2026 FIBA Women's Basketball World Cup Pre-Qualifying Tournament in Rwanda.